delebash/Documentation_For_My_Unreal_Projects/docs/ges/main.md

 > Example downloads I use.
 I download a rock or log -- uses the M_MS_Default_Material.
 Next a rock with moss -- uses the M_MS_Default_Fuzz_Material.
 Some foliage -- uses M_MS_Foliage_Material.
 A Surface -- M_MS_Surface_Material.
 A Tree pack - use the MS_Foliage_Material.

 4) With your project closed.
 From your folder explorer in your projects Content Folder, navigate to the folder GlobalEnvironmentalSystem --> Integrations --> Megascans.
 Copy the MSPreset folder and paste it in your Content folder overwriting the existing MSPreset folder.

+**Continue install instructions regardless if you have installed from FAB or Bridge**

 #### Material Instance for Foliage
 ##### Wind